Hiking Dreamspeaker Cave In Sedona, Arizona

 FINDING THE SOCIAL TRAIL

-From the system trail the approach to this ledge looks impossible due to the cliffs (shown below).
+From the system trail the big ledge all this sits on looks impossible to access, due to the cliffs (shown below).

 Boynton Needle (front side, nearest the system trail)